 The Hallmark Channel’s official Twitter account has not replied to tweets about the second season of “When Hope Calls.”

-Super Channel Heart & Home Will Air ‘When Hope Calls’ in Canada
+Super Channel Heart & Home Aired ‘When Hope Calls’ in Canada

-Meanwhile, Super Channel Heart & Home announced that it plans to air “When Hope Calls” season 2 in Canada when the new season premieres in December.
+Meanwhile, Super Channel Heart & Home aired “When Hope Calls” season 2 in Canada when it premiered in December.

 This channel is also the home of “When Calls the Heart” in Canada.
 The channel’s official Twitter account said that viewers would be able to watch the first two episodes at the same time as U.S. viewers.